 Civil War History As Told by Its Battlefield Monuments and Historical Markers

-From 1861 to 1865 great armies fought each other in a terrible Civil War for competing visions of America.
-Gettysburg, Antietam, Winchester and Cedar Creek: the places where they clashed are written in blood in our nation's history.
-The armies are long gone, but they left behind sentinels that still guard their memory, messages carefully crafted by the survivors and carved in stone for future generations.
+From 1861 to 1865 great armies fought in a terrible Civil War for competing visions of America.
+Gettysburg, Antietam, Chancellorsville and Cedar Creek - the places where they clashed are written in blood in our nation's history.
+The armies are long gone, but they left behind sentinels that guard their memory, messages carved in stone for future generations.

-Stone Sentinels tours the battlefield monuments and historical markers that tell the story of America's Civil War.
-There are photographs of each monument or marker, many with detailed closeups.
-The inscriptions are provided as live text.
-Most monuments have links to Google Maps to help in finding them on the battlefield, and background information puts them into context and helps fill in their story.
+Stone Sentinels tours the battlefield monuments and historical markers that tell the story of America's Civil War in the East.
+There are photographs of each monument and marker, many with detailed closeups.
+Inscriptions are provided as live text.
+Maps locate them on the battlefield, and background information puts them into context and helps fill in their story.

-A beautiful region of mountains, farms and streams, during the Civil War the struggle for the Valley led to battles at Front Royal, Winchester, New Market, and Cedar Creek.
+A beautiful region of mountains, farms and streams, as well as battlefields at Front Royal, Winchester, New Market, and Cedar Creek.

 Antietam, or Sharpsburg

-Over 300 monuments and markers commemorate those who struggled on the single bloodiest day of American history.
+Over 300 monuments and markers commemorate the single bloodiest day of American history.